 You will need to update your clearances every 5 years.
 What should I do once I receive my clearances?
-Bring originals and one copy with you to the Business Office along with your driver's license or passport.
-You will have a picture taken.
-If you are approved, you will be notified by email to pick up your badge in the Business Office.
-Please bring your driver's license or passport when you pick up your badge.
+Bring originals and one copy with you to the Front Office along with your driver's license or passport.
+You will be given a "Volunteer" Badge when you enter the building.